zanna-37/I-E_Basis_2019/drafts/08_zanna.md

 # Ethics

-**Branch of philosophy** that guide us to decide what is **right or wrong** **Changes** over time `Example:` _Voting right for women_ There is a **collective** (social) dimension
+**Ethics** is a branch of philosophy asking what is right and what is wrong with some characteristics:

+*  It changes over time, `Example:` voting rights for women, the answer to this question changed in little over 100 years.
+* Ethics is also a collective process because, in some sense, we all agree that women should vote.
+When we scale this to the individual, we have **morals**.
+The morals is an instantiation of the ethics on an individual level.
+* The evolution of technology also rises new ethical debates and creates new social contexts.
-Helps us express **value judgements**
+* Ethics helps us express value judgements.

-## Why do we need to consider ethics in a business prospective?

-Coustomers may judge a company based on their own ethics
+Ethics is a field that needs to be considered from a **business perspective** because customers judge companies and brands based on their own ethics.

-## ICT ethics
+## Ethics in Innovation and ICT

+The realm of ICT creates a third realm of problems such as information, intellectual property and others.
+People don't realise how much power information entails.

-Cybercrimes are about stealing rights and information.
+* Cybercrimes are about stealing rights and information.
 We shift from ethics on goods and action to **ethics with regard to information**.
-Not every people have access to infomation
+* Not every people have access to infomation
-Hard to quantify and qualify information
+* Hard to quantify and qualify information

-## Ethical problems

-Personal information saved and used by companies Copyright
+### Examples of ethical problems in ICT

+* Companies can hold and own my personal data.
+One possible solution is not using data from messaging, for example, but use metadata.
+Another answer is cutting access to companies but give it to governmental agencies.
+* Copyright infrigement in the digital era.
+The regulation of copyrights is still an open debate.
+*  A clasical ethical problem is the self-driving car, are they allowed to drive on public streets?
+What decisions are made when facing an accident?
+An example is having internet access as a human right.
-Internet access should be a human right
+* Internet access should be a human right
-Governament censorship
+* Governement censorship to digital content

-# What makes an innovation "good"?
+**What makes an innovation good?** Addressing ethicals problems has they come.

-# Is technology neutral?
+### Is technology neutral?

-Is the technology biased or is it humans who put bias? technology unemployment
+Some of the points risen were:

+* A machine is not bad or good, the human that operates it gives it the attribute
+* Technology is created with a good or bad motivation, it's ever hardly neutral
+* Technological unemployment - what will happen to the majority of workers when technology becomes so efficient?

-Technology has a design intent embeded in it, but the user can misunderstand or change the expected behaviour
+Technology has a design intent embedded into it, but the user can misunderstand it or change the expected behaviour.

-# Are there emotional machines?
+### Are there emotional machines?

-**Emotion:**
+We should part from defining what is actually being emotional:

-- experiencing irrational behaviour
+- Experiencing irrational behaviour
-- experiencing uncounscious and uncontrolled reaction to stimuli
+- Experiencing uncounscious and uncontrolled reaction to stimuli

-Discussion:
+Some answers to this questions were:

 - If I can make a synthethic brain functionally equal to a biological brain, then machines can experience emotions
 - Since the machines cannot have something uncontrolled they cannot experince emotion
-- The programmer can add uncententy to machines
+- The programmer can add uncertainty to machines

-# Biases
+### Designer's Intent

+The idea is that each object has a function which reflects the designer's intent for it.
+If there are no designer's intent there's no meaningful object.
+It is the mismatch between how the designer sees the object and the user that vreates the ethical problems.

-## From Kant to ISO
+#### "From Kant to ISO"

-There is a pipeline
-philosophy → politics → policy → standard → product design

-This pipeline require time for an idea to flow through
+Having a class between two different mental models happens because there is a time till which the philosophical basis go to ISOs.
+There is a pipeline **Philosophy → Politics → Policy → Standard → Product design** that requires time for an idea to flow through.

-# Trust the machine - do we have a choice?
+**Trust the machine - do we have a choice?**

-Machines are too complicate to be fully understand, so we are trusting the machine If we don't trust the machine then humans may be a bottleneck that slows the evolution

-## How deep can we dig in a blackbox, before giving up?

-Every system is a recursive set of blackbox one inside the other, and as the time passes the blackbox will begin to increase its depth
+* We can prove what is the behaviour of a machine before using it.
+* If we add human supervisor to the behaviour of a machine, then human supervisor becomes the bottleneck of machines actions because they are capable of much more than humans.
+* We don't need to trust the most complex systems, we can just use them.
+* If a machine is a black-box, it can also be a system of black-boxs, creating some sort of Russian doll of black boxes.
+How deep do we need to go into the system to trust it?

+**What can we do about this?** Accept that it's going to change with time and we need to be ready to adapt.
+Policymaking.

-# Policymaking
+#### Policymaking

-Policy:
-- set of (high level) rules
-  - _different from an algorithm because the latter is more precise and bounded_

-Politics:
-- creates a dialog
-- formalizing ethical context

-# Innovation + Social

-After Facebook it is OK _(and it is usually considered safe)_ to share real identity information over internet Digitalizing action that was physical changes how we interact `Example:` _Ordering food_ Universal basic income
-Possibility to share personal thoughts and being heard even if you are not famous

-## Narrow view

-Addressing small part of the population

-Building accessible infrastrusture
-Clean water for people who cannot access drinking water Fuond rasing platform

-## Societal challenges

-Medications
-Climate change
-Planet colonization
-Mobility

-### Innovation that address societal challenges

-Online learning to educate a popolation
-Public transportation
-Big social organizations
+**Policy** is a set of rules that describe how a behaviour/process should be done.
+It is different from an algorithm because it doesn't define instructions and sequences but guidelines. **Politics** is about formalising the ethical context we are in.
+It is a process that enables a dialog within society.
+Politics defines what policies you create and how you implement it.

-## Systemic transformation
+## Social Innovation

-Universal basic income
-Voting rights
-Women or minority emancipation
-Awareness campains
+**Social Innovation** is about changing a common sense that is shared with society.
+One example can public transportation, it moved the power from the few and gave access to everyone, despite of their social and economic status.
+For example, after Facebook, it is OK (and considered safe) to share your real identity information over the internet while this wasn't true 2 decades ago.
+Universal Basic Income can also be one because the basic Maslow's pyramid needs will be met.
+Digitalisation is also a new one because it gives a voice for everyone who has access to the internet

+There are 3 types of views for how we can view social innovation:

+* **Narrow view** is the perspective of social innovation that tries to change the common sense in a positive way.
+An example can Bill Gates foundation by providing clear water to communities.
+Crowdfunding.
+Social assistance.
+Building accessible infrastructures.
+* **Societal challenges** are challenges that affect everybody.
+Some examples can be: vaccination, climate change, colonisation of other planets, access to technology.
+Online learning addresses the societal challenge of learning.
+Nuclear fusion addreses the problem of nuclear fusion.
+* **Systemic transformation** can be seen as view of empowerment.
+Voting rights.
+Universal Basic Income.
+Emancipation.
+Awareness campaigns.

-# CSR - Corporate Social Responsibility
+### CSR - Corporate Social Responsibility

+CSR is the policy of companies so that the behave in a more socially compatible way with society.

-Organization that establish a policy (mandatory or not) in order to become socially active It is a code of conduct to be socially aware `Example:` _Once per year a marathon is organized to raise money to build schools or to improve socially relevant infrastrustures_
+`Example:` _Once per year a marathon is organized to raise money to build schools or to improve socially relevant infrastrustures_